top of page

 A body balancing on a thin crust of salt, above uncertain water.

-This work reflects on the illusion of stability—how we build meaning on surfaces that later dissolve.
+This work reflects on the illusion of stability.

 Filmed at the Dead Sea – the lowest place on Earth